GFI Groups' Results Will Be Consolidated with Those of BGC

-Original Second Quarter 2015 Outlook Compared with Second Quarter 2014 Results1
+Original Fourth Quarter 2015 Outlook Compared with Fourth Quarter 2014 Results

-- The Company had expected distributable earnings revenues to increase by between approximately 51 percent and 58 percent and to have been between approximately $650 million and $680 million, compared with $430.3 million.
+- BGC anticipated distributable earnings revenues to increase by between approximately 33 percent and 41 percent and to be between $685 million to $725 million, compared with $515.5 million.

-- BGC Partners had anticipated pre-tax distributable earnings to increase by between approximately 32 percent and 51 percent and to have been in the range of $70 million to $80 million, versus $53.0 million.
+- BGC expected pre-tax distributable earnings to increase by between approximately 17 percent and 38 percent and to be in the range of $85 million to $100 million, versus $72.6 million.

-- The Company had expected its effective tax rate for distributable earnings to remain approximately 15 percent.
+- BGC anticipated its effective tax rate for distributable earnings to remain approximately 15 percent.

-With respect to BGC's consolidated results, approximately 33 percent of GFI's post-tax distributable earnings are expected to be attributable to noncontrolling interest in subsidiaries, while the remaining approximately 67 percent are expected to be attributable to the Company's fully diluted shareholders.
+With respect to BGC's consolidated quarterly results, approximately 33 percent of GFI's post-tax distributable earnings are expected to be attributable to non-controlling interest in subsidiaries, while the remaining approximately 67 percent are expected to be attributable to BGC's fully diluted shareholders.

 Distributable Earnings Defined